Knot List: Cleat Hitch (Dock Line) ‐ Step-by-Step

 No Locking Hitch?
 Several skippers have written to emphasize various situations when a Locking Half Hitch must be avoided:

 Use a Locking Hitch?
-In other situations a locking hitch is commonly used, e.g., the dock lines for a yacht left in a harbor, the halyards cleated to the mast, and flag halyards.
+In other situations a locking hitch is commonly used, e.g., the dock lines for a yacht left in a harbor for long periods, small boat sail halyards, and flag halyards.

 Number of Turns: In most of Ashley's illustrations he shows astonishingly few turns.
 However, he was writing when tarred hemp was the rope of choice.
 Today's ropes may be stronger, thinner, slippery, and more elastic (nylon rope stretches by more than 5% when loaded to 20% of its rated breaking strain).
 Some modern illustrations still show only a single crossover followed by a Half Hitch.
 An intermittent load on a nylon rope may transmit tension to the Half Hitch and make release awkward.
 I am indebted to Kevin Redden for the following practical advice: two crossovers is the bare minimum, and only for temporary use in sheltered conditions.
 In all other situations, always add more – certainly enough to handle any storm load.